UPDATE: Looks like this post is moot as of today 3/24/2016 due to Docker for Mac and Docker for Windows betas coming out

 On Linux you don’t need docker-machine as you can just use docker directly, but on OSX you need the set up a Linux host through a VM tool like Virtualbox.
 You need to setup your docker-machine with the following command:

 This creates the docker host on virtualbox and names it default.
-So when you run docker-machine ls
+So when you run docker-machine ls you will see something like the following:

 I created a Dockerfile to create the docker image with the following content: